-Going forward, Mizuho will continue to offer investment opportunities in project finance senior debt to institutional investors globally.
+Going forward, we will continue to offer investment opportunities in project finance senior debt to institutional investors globally.

-Mizuho Bank made use of PPP schemes in Asia and implemented initiatives related to an electric power generating plant powered by waste incineration.
+Mizuho Bank made use of PPP schemes outside Japan and implemented initiatives related to infrastructure projects.

 Companies that are included in the investments of equity investment trusts and are called "pure infrastructure companies" are those that own or manage infrastructure assets and are expected to show sustained growth along with the emergence of new infrastructure demand in the emerging countries and expansion in demand for the renewal of the infrastructure in industrialized countries.